jalamani/SuiteCRM/NGSCGuide.md

 ![Image of where create clients is located](https://i.imgur.com/cDy8QQ0.png)

 3. The initial tab is 'General Information'.
-Throughout the form there are fields that hold text, dates, dropdown items, and multiselects.
+Throughout the form there are fields that hold text, dates, and dropdown items.
 Most fields are just to be typed in, but a few are a little unique.

 	Date fields such as 'Initial Contact Date' have a blue button with a calendar icon underneath the box.
 Clicking this button will bring up a monthly calendar with clickable days that will fill the field with the date clicked.
 Otherwise these fields can be typed into.